 If using salted butter, use only one teaspoon of salt in the rub, not two.

-2 Mix together the paprika, melted butter, garlic powder, salt, and pepper.
-Spread over the entire surface of the chicken and place on a shallow baking pan.
+Mix together the paprika, melted butter, garlic powder, salt, and pepper.
+Spread over the entire surface of the chicken and place the chicken in a shallow baking pan.

 Add more salt and pepper to taste.

 Did you love the recipe?
 Leave us stars below!